Kolams and Sona

 Celtic knots

-The 3x3-Kolam and the 4x3-Lusona become Celtic knots, if the lines are chosen thicker and along a line alternate underpasses and bridges.
+The 3x3-Kolam and the 4x3-Lusona become Celtic knots, if you make the lines thicker and place along a line alternating underpasses and bridges.

 Indian Sand Painting